 - Melt half the butter, and let it make sounds and bubble until it turns brown and has a wonderful nutty flavour.
 If it smells burnt, you screwed up.
 Redo.

 - Add the other half of the butter, and just let it melt.
 Now you have a half nutty butter and half melted butter combined.
 Let it cool.

-- Combine flour, salt and 310 grams of the sugar.
+- Combine flour, salt and 310 grams of sugar.

-- Add the egg yolks to the flour mix.
-Two yolks but three whites, meaning you’ll have one yolk left.
-Keep it for a rainy day.
-Or use it for the custard!
-Too late, the custard is already in the fridge, eh?
+- Add the eggs to the flour mix.
+Two yolks but three whites, meaning you’ll have one yolk left.*

-- While mixing the flour and egg mix, add the molten butter until you have a nice yellow dough kind of thing.
+- While mixing, add the molten butter until you have a nice yellow dough kind of thing.

-- Now flavour it with the seeds from one vanilla pod and the cardamom.
-The reason we’re doing this at this stage instead of adding it to the flour mix from the beginning, is because you’ll have better control over how much cardamom flavour you want.
-I’m using 5 grams.
-Try the dough, if you like more cardamom flavour then add more.
+- Flavour it with the seeds from one vanilla pod and the cardamom.
+I’m using 5 grams.** Try the dough, if you like more cardamom flavour then add more.
 If you want less then… Well, too late, you should have started with less.

 - Now whip the egg whites until they make a fluffy foam, almost like when you do a meringue.
 This will be our leavening.
 The pastry chefs call it “mechanical leavening”.
 I’ll just call it the white fluff.